AV32/devchallenges-Interior-Consultant-Responsive-Web-Page/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
+- Responsive CSS

 ### What I learned

-I learned how to use flex-box effectively in a website which can make life easy for a developer.
+I learned how to make a responsive website using just CSS which turned out to be a really tough task.
+This is where I got the importance of using a framework where frameworks like bootstrap, tailwind make our life easier while designing responsive websites.

+### Continued Development

+Next up, I'll be learning new frameworks like bootstrap, tailwind and make some websites too!
+Also, need to practice making responsive websites with CSS only.

 ## Author